 Look forward to foreveryday.
 Put on your favorite song and cheer up!
 You have foreveryday to look forward to, to spend with the love of your life with whom you are planning a wedding.
 It’s such a blessing to have your person at this time, someone who gets you, someone who’s committed to spend the rest of their lives with you, through waves of pandemic and whatever else humanity will go through.
 At the end of the day, you have each other, so you deserve this wedding, and you will get this wedding that you are dreaming of.

 If you haven’t booked a date yet, book your 2021 wedding now!
-Couples who originally planned a 2020 date may be pushing back their wedding to 2021, so it’s best to act now and lock your 2021 date.
+Couples who originally planned a 2020 date may have pushed back their wedding to 2021, so it’s best to act now and lock your 2021 date.
 Inquire and book your non-negotiables – your venue, photographer, videographer, planner, etc.

 Everybody we talk with the past days have one hope – for all this to be over.
 While this is news we want to hear tomorrow, we need to do what we have to do while we’re waiting.